ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 ### Range slicing

 Any imported block can be further split into smaller blocks and/or individual addresses.

+> [!warning]
+> To be able to slice/merge an existing IP block, it must be unused (i.e. in the parking area) and there must not be any pending task associated with it (e.g. no pending move operation).

 To slice a block, use the following API call :

 > [!api]
 >